shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “There you are.”
 Johnny intruded.
 “I’ve been looking all over for you—wait, why is the goblin glued to the wall?”

-“He’s got a hang over, don’t touch him.”
+“He’s got a hangover, don’t touch him.”
 Reesu moved Johnny with an invisible tentacle.
 “Here, stand in front of this elegant dresser and admire it.”

 Johnny glanced at it, but then addressed Reesu.
 “Yes, it’s nice.
 But I got a ship to get back to.
 And my passengers are still not ready.”